-St. Mark’s has an active and engaging Health and Wellness Ministry, whose purpose is to educate our congregation about the link between faith and health.
+St. Mark’s has an active and engaging Health and Wellness Ministry, whose purpose is to educate the congregation about the link between faith and health.
 The team strives to provide health promotion and educational activities that address the needs of the whole person: body, mind and spirit.

 Respite services for children with autism now available in Whitby at St. Mark’s United Church.